rovin76/REACT-2/README.md

 # Day-3 () :

-## UseEffect,
+## Topics :-

+- UseEffect ,

 .................................

 # Day-2 () :-

-## TodoApp ,UseEffect
+## Topics :-

-### TodoApp , Update Object of array, fetch data from api using useEffect
+- TodoApp , Update Object of array, fetch data from api using useEffect

-List of Points
+### List of Points

 #### Fetch API using UseEffect